-Samuel Kinnin, Director of Student Development is responsible for all services, programs, compliance reporting, and translating Messenger College's overall philosophy and objectives into practical and meaningful programs and vision.
-Contact info: skinnin@messengercollege.edu.
+The Acting Director of Student Development is President James Rayburn.
+He is responsible for all services, programs, compliance reporting, and translating Messenger College's overall philosophy and objectives into practical and meaningful programs and vision.
+Contact info: studentdevelopment@messengercollege.edu.